 - If the thatch layer is over half an inch long, your lawn could use dethatching.

-- Cut out a small section of lawn at least 6 inches deep.
+- Cut out a small section of your lawn that is at least 6 inches deep.

-- If grass roots are growing only 1 to 2 inches deep, your soil probably needs aeration.
+- If the grassroots are only growing 1 to 2 inches deep, your lawn needs aeration.

 Your schedule for dethatching and aerating depends on where you live and the type of grass you have.